diamondburned/docs/src/sections/Caring.md

 - **Social**: Diamond switches to this headspace when [it] is in a social setting, such as a party or gathering.
 This headspace is outgoing and friendly, but is often very anxious and self-conscious.
-You may help Diamond by accompanying [it] to social events and helping [it] to feel more comfortable.
+You may help Diamond by accompanying [it2] to social events and helping [it2] feel more comfortable.
 - **Work**: Diamond switches to this headspace when [it] is at work or in a professional setting.
-This headspace is focused and professional, but [it] also takes a lot of energy to maintain. **Note**: Diamond will likely be using she/her pronouns in this headspace.
+This headspace is focused and professional, but it also takes a lot of energy to maintain. **Note**: Diamond will likely be using she/her pronouns in this headspace.
 - **Ironic**: Diamond switches to this headspace when [it] is feeling sarcastic or ironic.
 This headspace is often used as a coping mechanism to deal with stress and anxiety.
-[It] may be difficult to bring [it] out of this headspace.
+It may be difficult to bring [it2] out of this headspace.
   More extreme measures may be needed.
 - **Depressed**: Diamond switches to this headspace when [it] is feeling depressed or anxious.
 This headspace is often characterized by low energy, low motivation, self-deprecating, self-destructing and self-harming thoughts and actions.
-Often times, simply talking to Diamond may not be enough to bring [it] out of this headspace.
+Often times, simply talking to Diamond may not be enough to bring [it2] out of this headspace.
   - Diamond thinks that more extreme measures may be needed, such as [Coping Mechanisms](#coping-mechanisms) or even [Controlling](Controlling.md).